smarthomej/addons/bundles/org.smarthomej.transform.basicprofiles/README.md

 ## Round Profile

-The Round Profile scales the state to a specific number of decimal places.
+The Round Profile scales the state to a specific number of decimal places based on the power of ten.
 Optionally the [Rounding mode](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/math/RoundingMode.html) can be set.
 Source Channels should accept Item Type `Number`.